 DIY dying cement is a tough job.
-Cement is often a dark media (my favorite crafting variety, Rockite, however, is already light, making dying easier) and the chemical processes and heating that take place during the curing process seem to destroy most pigments.
+Cement is often a dark media (my favorite crafting variety, Rockite, however, is already light, making dying easier), and the chemical processes and heating that take place during the curing process seem to destroy most dyes.

 Finally, after trying all these methods to add color to my cement castings, I found myself at a craft store clutching a grossly overpriced tiny bottle of cement dye and I just couldn’t do it.
 One more attempt at scouring the internet for cheaper alternatives to achieve dyed concrete turned up an idea to try the dye that hobby soap makers use: pure pigment.

-What didn’t work: Resin dye, Liquitex Basics acrylic paint, craft store paint, or even Liquitex High Flow Acrylic Paints (which are artist grade, pigment based, and extremely powerful colors in other media)
+What didn’t work: Resin dye (made for adding color to clear epoxy resin), Liquitex Basics acrylic paint (a version of paint with a bit more pigment than general craft store paint), craft store paint, and even Liquitex High Flow Acrylic Paints (which are artist-grade, pigment-based, and extremely powerful colors in other media)